-There will be a ‘library’ of varied performance spaces, all relating to how vitally libraries and reading shape our lives.
-The material will come from the oral histories created with reading group members about what they remembered and valued about reading.
+A ‘library’ of varied performance spaces, all relating to how vitally libraries and reading shape our lives.
+The material came from the oral histories created with reading group members about what they remembered and valued about reading.
 One of the key themes is the importance of libraries as unique cultural and social spaces, offering ‘comfort, discovery, self-definition and salvation.’
-To get the messages out there, the text and audio material will provide the basis for all the pieces, all in different forms, to give people a variety of theatre experiences (storytelling, monologues, video pieces, etc), like books with different genres.
+To get the messages out there, the text and audio material provided the basis for all the pieces, all in different forms, to give people a variety of theatre experiences (storytelling, monologues, video pieces, etc), like books with different genres.

 Produced by Laura Bridges, as part of the theatre’s storytelling festival.
-As an old library, the Omnibus Theatre is the perfect space for it!
-More information soon.
+As an old library, the Omnibus Theatre was the perfect space for it!

 Memories of Children’s Books, Putney library, 6,30-8pm on 31st May 2017